fvmformal/fvm/doc/sphinx/source/fv_intro.rst

 With FVM, it is less difficult that it sounds
 ---------------------------------------------

-Well, historically Formal Verification has been a topic for experts (further support this statement), but not anymore, with the FVM.
+Historically, Formal Verification has been a topic for experts, but not anymore with the FVM.

 Keep reading to see how the FVM can help you make the confidence in your designs, without a huge amount of effort, and with a smooth learning curve.